 Before backing up your Mac, it’s a good idea to get rid of files you don’t need so that you reduce the space you need on the backup disk and speed up the process of backing up.
 One way to do that is to get rid of junk files.
 These files accumulate on your Mac over time, taking up space, and you won’t even realize they’re there.
 They include cache files, temporary files that were never deleted, and language files for languages you don’t use.
 The easiest way to get rid of all of these is CleanMyMac X’s System Junk module, which scans your Mac, identifies the junk files, and allows you to remove them easily.
 You can try it for yourself by downloading CleanMyMac X for free here.

-CleanMyMac X - Language files in System Junk module
+CleanMyMac - Language files

 What to do if you accidentally delete your startup disk